-There are many unusual terms used in the UFC, and one of those terms is ‘catch weight’.
-You have probably heard this term before and have a general understanding of what it means.
-However, as with many UFC rules, there is still an air of mystery around it and this can make it difficult to follow your favourite UFC fights.
-In this article, I will explain simply what catch weight means in the UFC.
+Many unusual terms are used in the UFC, and one that you often hear is “catch weight fight.”
+You have probably heard this term before and generally understood it.
+However, as with many UFC rules, there is still an air of mystery, making it difficult to follow your favorite UFC fights.
+So, in simple terms, what is catch weight in the UFC?

 You may be wondering how a heavier fighter can still fight if they didn’t follow the rules, giving them a clear advantage.
 This advantage is sometimes not worth it for the penalties that are also enforced on the overweight fighter.
 I will explain this, as well as other elements to a fighter’s weight limit, below.